 Despite everything, profiling children and adolescents can be useful, but it is also associated with a high risk of making many mistakes.
 This results later in such a child, after a long period, perhaps being excluded from the academy.

-A good example of the fact that professional academies rarely take into account the overall development of the child is the goalkeeper profile.
+A good example of the fact that professional academies rarely consider the overall development of the child is the goalkeeper profile.

 The Kharis-Rode method is used to assume and calculate what height a child will be in the future.
 Clubs suggest that to play in the goalkeeper position, a player must be at least 187 cm tall.
 This only takes into account a physical attribute (which is important, it’s true), but what about other abilities suggesting a child's high potential to play football?
-History clearly shows a number of goalkeepers who never exceeded the magic measurement of 187 centimetres, and yet became excellent goalkeepers, some even world-famous!
+History clearly shows several goalkeepers who never exceeded the magic measurement of 187 centimetres, and yet became excellent goalkeepers, some even world-famous!
 Goalkeepers such as Fabien Barthez, Jorge Campos, Iker Cassilas, Victor Valdez, David Ospina, Sergio Alvarez, Aitor Fernandez and many more.
 Unfortunately, life is brutal!
-In most cases, the system rejects young players if the presented method indicates small stature.
-Thus another element of how gifted children's potential is wasted in the name of early selection instead of long-term identification of high learning potential.

 How then can we solve the player profile problem to make it more effective and reflect the needs and development of young footballers?

 Isn’t it perhaps worth considering the creation of a profile for children and teenagers instead of solely a profile for an adult professional footballer for every position on the pitch?

 Generally speaking, reducing earlier selection in favour of longer identification should have a positive impact by ensuring that gifted children and their extraordinary potential remain in the system.
-Thanks to this, we will save time and money in the long run, and reduce the large number of mistakes that are made today, leading to the potential of talented young players being wasted instead of developed.
+Thanks to this, we will save time and money in the long run and reduce the large number of mistakes that are made today, leading to the potential of talented young players being wasted instead of developed.

 1.5.
 Late selection and longer identification of gifted children is the best chance of developing their potential!